 Table of Contents

-This script retrieves current stock prices from the Twelve Data API and updates the corresponding rows in a SeaTable table.
+This script retrieves current stock prices from the Twelve Data API and writes the prices into a SeaTable table.
 It demonstrates how to call external APIs from a SeaTable Python script.
+The script iterates through all rows and is suitable for manual execution or as a scheduled automation.

-and a table with columns Symbol (text) and Price (number).
+• A table with columns Symbol (text) and Price (number)

 from seatable_api import Base, context